Looking at Europe for March, April or May? Here are our favourite family vacation spots

 Spring makes an incredible time to visit Europe with long days, pleasant weather and spectacular colours abound.

 So, where should you be heading if you plan to take Spring Break in Europe?
 Here are some of the most popular locations to plan a family trip from March to May.

 This post is part of our Discover Europe series – destination inspiration and reviews for family travellers

 Things to know before heading to Europe in Spring

-- Much of Europe has been hard-hit by COVID-19, however, as vaccines continue to roll out, recovery in the tourism sector should commence later in 2021.
+- COVID-19 travel restrictions have been all but abolished across Europe.
 US citizens should be aware of current travel recommendations from the US State Department and CDC risk warnings before finalising travel plans to Europe.

 - It’s important to be aware of upcoming ETIAS requirements for US citizens.
-The European Travel Information and Authorisation System (ETIAS) is a visa waiver program that is expected to come into effect by the end of 2022.
+The European Travel Information and Authorisation System (ETIAS) is a visa waiver program that is expected to come into effect by November 2023.

 - As you can imagine, spring weather is highly variable across the continent, with the highest peaks still experiencing good ski conditions until April.
 Much of the European countryside is bathed in a blanket of colour as trees return to full bloom and the waters of the Meditteranean start to warm in preparation for summer.

-- Driving in most European countries is on the right.
+- It’s easy to hire a car in Europe.
+Driving in most European countries is on the right.
 The only exceptions are Cyprus, Ireland, Malta and the United Kingdom.
 If you hold a license from outside the EU or are from a non-Vienna Convention on Road Traffic Signatory country, you might need an International Driving Permit.

 - Always take out travel insurance!
-It should go without saying from cancellations and delays to lost luggage; all international travellers should take out travel insurance.
+It should go without saying from cancellations and delays to lost luggage, all international travellers should be insured before they leave home.